pazhuo/Voter_Preference_Prediction/README.md

 # Voter_Preference_Prediction
-Utilized SAS to create logistic regression model to predict the probability of voters for a specific candidate in General Election
+Utilized SAS to create logistic regression model to predict the probability of voters vote for a specific candidate in General Election